Next: First order mass fraction

 in figure 7.6 can also be interpreted as contours

-of the creeping speed in any plane passing through the -axis of the sphere.
+of the creeping speed in any plane passing through the

 Next: First order mass fraction